 The Effect of Coffee on Intermittent Fasting

-It turns out that drinking coffee can increase the benefits of interval fasting, helping you see health improvements faster.
+Drinking coffee can increase the benefits of interval fasting, helping you see health improvements faster.

-How Coffee Intensifies Ketosis
+- How Coffee Intensifies Ketosis?

 Fasting is a quick and easy way to get into ketosis.
 When you don’t eat food, your body “eats” carbohydrate stores and then begins to burn fat as fuel.
 Thus, fasting goes well with the keto diet, helping your body get into ketosis faster.